 With a little planning in the fall, you can have a gorgeous spring display to enjoy next spring.
+Carefully layer bulbs for the spring, then top with fall flowers in pots for enjoyment during both seasons.
 Here’s everything you need to know about overwintering and planting bulbs in pots now.

 Fall is the Perfect Time to Prepare for Spring

 Spring.
-It’s the absolute last thing on my mind when I’m enjoying my pumpkin spice latte and harvesting rose hips.
-But I have to say those years were I forget or forgo bulbs in the fall, I sure do regret it in the spring.
+It’s often the absolute last thing on my mind when I’m enjoying my pumpkin spice latte and harvesting rose hips.
+But I have to say those years where I forget or forgo bulbs in the fall, I sure do regret it in the spring.

-For those of us who live in climates where we have four distinct seasons, and one of them is cold and possibly snowy, spring means more than days getting longer and trees budding out.
+For those of us who live in climates with four distinct seasons, one of which is cold and possibly snowy, spring means more than days getting longer and trees budding out.
 It’s a celebration and rebirth after a period of rest.

 How to Plant Bulbs in Pots

-Planting fall bulbs in containers is no different from planting them in the ground, other than that you can really pack in a bunch for a colorful display that can be moved around the garden next spring to fill in bloom voids.
-Just like with other blooms, you will still need proper drainage and depth to ensure they will bloom the next year.
+Planting fall bulbs in containers is no different from planting them in the ground, other than you can really pack in a bunch for a colourful display that can be moved around the garden next spring to fill in bloom voids.
+Like with other blooms, you will still need proper drainage and depth to ensure they bloom next year.

-Start with clean, dry pots (see more below), and add in fresh container mix soil.
-You can purchase a soil mix formulated with the appropriate water holding, drainage, and air space in from a garden center, or make your own.
+Start with clean, dry pots (see more below), and mix soil in a fresh container.
+You can purchase a soil mix formulated with the appropriate water holding, drainage, and air space from a garden center or make your own.

 DIY Potting Soil

 There are a lot of potting soils you can purchase commercially, but I almost always make my own these days.
 There are a few reasons why.
-First of all, I find it to work the best for my flowers.
-Secondly, I have made a commitment to reduce my usage of things with peat in the ingredients (read here about why).
+First, I find it to work the best for my flowers.
+Secondly, I have committed to reducing my usage of things with peat in the ingredients (read here about why).

 Plus, making this peat-free potting soil mix is very easy and economical.